-How AI Actually Works: The Complete Journey from Training to Inference
+How AI Actually Works: From Training to Inference

 Every time you ask ChatGPT a question, unlock your phone with Face ID, or get a Netflix recommendation, something remarkable happens behind the scenes.
 An AI system—trained on millions or billions of examples—instantly processes your input and generates a response.